“The only thing necessary

-Life is my canvas on which I
+Life’s my canvas on which I

 purposely paint with gusto

-all the while it dinamically
+all the while I’m dynamically

-sweeps me along to
+swept along to

-increasingly new dimensions!
+ever new dimensions!

 I’ve learned you either live or die.

-Bob Dylan so aptly reminds us of this
+Bob Dylan aptly reminds us of this

 in a line borrowed from the late, great